Classic 10 Day Northern Lights Self Drive Tour of the Complete Ring Road of Iceland

 On day nine, you will journey south from Akureyri to Reykjavík.
-This drive is long, but it won't feel that way, as the entire route dotted with dozens of sights worth seeing.
+This drive is long, but it won't feel that way, as the entire route is dotted with dozens of sights worth seeing.

 If you're in the mood for some cold, rather than the warm embrace of the earth, you can visit the ice tunnels of Langjökull glacier instead.
 These man-made tunnels reach deep into the ice, creating halls and corridors of brilliant blue and white.

 You will reach Reykjavík by late afternoon or evening and will spend your night here.

 On your tenth day, you will have to return your vehicle to Keflavík airport and take your flight home.
 For those who have a later flight and choose to visit the Blue Lagoon today, you will finish off your stay unwinding before you head to the airport.
 This is the perfect place to relax as you bathe in the warm, mineral-rich waters as you look back on the incredible adventure you have just taken in the land of fire and ice.
-If your flight is later there are plenty of things to do in Reykjavik.
+If your flight is later, there are plenty of things to do in Reykjavik.
 If you have an early flight back home, we wish you a pleasant journey.

 Self-drive tours begin either in Reykjavík City or at Keflavik International Airport.
-A valid driver's license is required, along with a one-year long on-road experience.
+A valid driver's license is required, along with a one-year-long on-road experience.
 Please be aware that your itinerary may be rearranged to better fit with your arrival date and time.

-The Northern Lights are a natural phenomenon, and therefore cannot be guaranteed, but this itinerary is designed to maximise your chances to see them if weather allows.
+The Northern Lights are a natural phenomenon, and therefore cannot be guaranteed, but this itinerary is designed to maximize your chances to see them if the weather allows.

-It can happen, in the case of extreme weather, that an activity is cancelled.
-If your chosen activity is cancelled, we will assist you with rearranging or booking other activities when possible, and any potential price difference will be refunded to you.
-Please note that the ice caves are only accessible from November to March each year.
+It can happen, in the case of extreme weather, that an activity is canceled.
+If your chosen activity is canceled, we will assist you with rearranging or booking other activities when possible, and any potential price difference will be refunded to you.
+Please note that the ice caves are only accessible from October to March each year.

 Note that Icelandic roads and pavements can be slippery in the wintertime.
 We recommend you bring shoes with slip-resistant soles or ice-grip shoe covers.
 The covers can be purchased in most supermarkets and gas stations around the country.